artialex/artialex.github.io/public/notes/How I write useful notes.md

+---
+tags: [guide, notetaking]
+---

 # How I write useful notes

 It's very important to extract valuable pieces from the flow of information around us.
-I follow this approximate algorithm:
+I&nbsp;follow this approximate algorithm:

 **Step 0**, which does not really imply any actions: _Populating inbox._
 In order to make a note, the information should be found first.
 It is important to control the sources of such information

-- Active searching: Youtube, Feedly, informate.club, books
+- Active searching: Youtube, Feedly, books
 - Passive searching: podcasts, talks with coworkers, just thoughts that occasionally come to mind, saved messages in Telegram

 **Step 1**: _Importance assessment_.
-This point is _critical_ because it prevents from information overflow.
+This point is :mark[critical]{color=red} because it prevents from information overflow.
 Ask yourself these questions:

 - Is that information _important_ for me somehow?